softwareguru/airflowsummit-website/content/tickets.md

 <br>

-### What's included in the Conference Pass?
+### What’s included in the Conference Pass?

 - Access to full conference program: Keynotes, panels, and talks.
 - Breakfast, lunch, and coffee breaks.
 - Event opening reception.
 - Participant kit: Event t-shirt & tote bag (not guaranteed for late registrations).
-- Participation diploma.
+- Participation diploma under request (info@airflowsummit.org).

+### Discounts:

+- Group Price: It will be automatically added to your purchase once you select more that 5 or 10 tickets
+    - Conference pass: 5–9 tickets for $396 each, 10 or more for $372 each
+    - Conference + workshop pass: 5–9 tickets for $555 each, 10 or more for $530 each
+- 10% Students: 20DISC_STUDENT (you need to register with a university email)
+- 22% Women and Nonbinary: 22DISC_WNB
+- 15% Committers: 15DISC_COMMITTER

 <!---